mysticflute/dotfiles/README.md

 4. Restart the terminal app.

-See [the readme](.zsh-plugins/README.md) for more tips and usage.
+See [the readme](.zsh-plugins/) for more tips and usage.

 ## Create SSH Key

-Follow GithHub's docs on [creating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys), then add it to GitHub.
+Follow GitHub's docs on [creating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys), then add it to GitHub.

 ## Create GPG Key